Using the Query Table Data Construct

 Fields are indexed using the btree method by default.
 Just as with primary indexes, you can also use the hash method.
 To change the index type, select Ordered or Unordered at the bottom of the Edit Secondary Index dialog.
 You can intermix hash and btree indexes in the same Query Table.
 For example, the primary index could be hash and a secondary index could be btree.

-Secondary indices make write and delete operations slower, because each secondary index in the Query Table must be updated with every change to the Query Table.
+Secondary indexes make write and delete operations slower, because each secondary index in the Query Table must be updated with every change to the Query Table.

 Properties: Initial Contents Tab

 Use the Initial Contents tab to specify the starting point contents of this Query Table at module startup.
-The options are:
+Query Tables that load initial contents at startup show a red asterisk overlay:

 Be empty